matter-labs/zksync-web-era-docs/docs/dev/troubleshooting/faq.md

 ## What is a testnet ReGenesis?

 Sometimes, the team working on zkSync will initiate a regenesis on testnet - a restart of the blockchain which will introduce upgrades and return the state to the initial point.

+## Why does zkSync Era not prove all batches on testnet?

+On zkSync Era testnet and mainnet, blocks are batched together and verified by the ZK prover.
+On mainnet, we prove all batches.
+On testnet we prove fewer batches to avoid wasting expensive GPU resources that we could use for mainnet development and security.

+Doing this is also much greener than proving every single batch on testnet.

+As we increase our prover performance and efficiency, we will enable proofs for all batches on testnet.